Sustainable Development Goal 17: Target 17.16: Enhance the global partnership for sustainable development

 Target 17.16 is formulated as: "Enhance the global partnership for sustainable development: Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries."

 This target has one Indicator: Indicator 17.16.1 is the "Number of countries reporting progress in multi-stakeholder development effectiveness monitoring frameworks that "support the achievement of the sustainable development goals".

 Target 17.17: Encourage effective partnerships

 Target 17.17 is formulated as: "Encourage effective partnerships: Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships."
+It emphasizes the importance of multi-stakeholder partnerships for sustainable development by acknowledging the contributions of different actors: governments, the private sector and civil society.

 This target has one Indicator: Indicator 17.17.1 is the "Amount in United States dollars committed to public-private partnerships for infrastructure.